Protosteroid

-A protosteroid or primordial fat is a lipid precursor, which can be transformed during subsequent biochemical reactions and finally become steroid.
-The protosteroids are biomarkers that are produced by ancient eukaryotes belonged to the microorganisms in the protosterol biota.
-The intermediate compounds created by these eukaryotes while making crown sterol molecules.
+A protosteroid is a lipid precursor to modern steroids, which is thought to have been a functional end product in ancient organisms.
+Protosteroids are biomarkers produced by ancient stem-eukaryote microorganisms of the protosterol biota, as the intermediate compounds created while making crown sterol molecules.

-For the first time, the German biochemist and Nobel laureate Konrad Emil Bloch thought that instead of today's sterols, earlier life forms could have used chemical intermediates in their cells.
-He called these intermediates protosteroids.
-Later researchers synthesized protosteroids called lanosterol, cycloartenol, and 24-methylene cycloartenol.
-Then researchers from the Australian National University and the University of Bremen found protosteroids in rocks that formed 1.6 billion years ago in the Barney Creek Formation in Northern Australia.
-The researchers also found derivatives that matched the pattern produced by 24-methylene cycloartenol in 1.3-billion-year-old rocks.
+The German-American biochemist and Nobel laureate Konrad Emil Bloch proposed that instead of today's sterols, earlier life forms could have used chemical intermediates in their cells, which he termed "ursterols."
+In 2023, researchers from the Australian National University and the University of Bremen found protosteroids in rocks that formed 1.6 billion years ago in the Barney Creek Formation in Northern Australia.